Company logo | Codica

 Thus, Groupon discovered that it was a winning situation for all sides.
 Offering the existing ventures to fill in empty seats, Groupon promoted their businesses.
 At the same time, Groupon attracted sellers with discount prices and made a profit as an intermediary between both sides.

-This common business strategy attracts suppliers that are at the same time buyers.
-Most of the marketplaces that apply this approach also use a peer-to-peer business model.
+This common business strategy attracts suppliers who are also buyers.
+Most marketplaces that apply this approach also use a peer-to-peer business model.
 They have a high overlap of buyers and sellers, which is necessary for this strategy to work for your business.

-Poshmark is an exceptional case of using this model.
+Poshmark is an exceptional case in which this model is used.
 This is a platform for selling used clothes locally, similar to eBay or OLX.
 The founder Manish Chandra focused on individual buyers and sellers to solve the chicken and egg dilemma.

 When the company started, they didn’t see many users coming.
 The company started by creating an app to attract initial users.
-Poshmark provided an opportunity for customers to do selling on their platform.
+Poshmark provided an opportunity for customers to sell on their platform.

-For the first six months, there were only 500 users, but 300 of them were active enough with the Poshmark marketplace mobile app development.
+For the first six months, there were only 500 users, but 300 were active on the Poshmark marketplace mobile app.
 So, the platform built a community of consumers centered around fashion preferences.

 Poshmark platform for buyers as sellers